 The Mobile Development Choice That Matters

 When you commission a mobile app, one of the most consequential technical decisions is the development approach.
-Build native (separate iOS and Android codebases), use React Native (one codebase, both platforms), or go with a web-based wrapper?
+Build native (separate iOS and Android codebases), use React Native (one codebase, both platforms), or go with Flutter or a web wrapper?

 What React Native Actually Is